 ‘A Scalable ERP, and commodity trading solution’ – CTRM4JDE Release 3.5 (In English)

-Cadran Consultancy – a Redfaire International partner – can announce its newest release of the CTRM4JDE module for JD Edwards 9.2.
+Cadran Consultancy – a Redfaire International partner – announces its newest release of the CTRM4JDE module for JD Edwards 9.2.
 This release is publicly available as per May 2020.
 This release includes 3 main topics:

 - New and different integrations to standard JD Edwards